-6.09 Communication Devices
+6.09 Communication Devices, Office Equipment, Live Scoring and Live Streaming

-Each tournament must provide communication devices to the Referee, Chief of Umpires, and Physiotherapist(s) except if otherwise approved by ATP.
-In addition, the following equipment is required to be on-site:

-A. Copy machine
+- A. Communication Devices.
+As a minimum, each tournament must provide communication devices to:

+- Supervisors

+- Tour Managers

+- Referee

+- One per court for the Chair Umpire

+- Two per court for the Toilette break umpire

+- Two per ELC court for ELC operations

+- IT Support

+- Physiotherapists

+- Doctors

+- Chief of umpires

+- Chief of ballkids

+- Court services

+- ATP PR representative

+- Spare units

+Communication devices must be tested before the tournament and should guarantee proper communication during the event, without interferences.

+Channels for ATP communications to be agreed with the tournament.

+- B. Office Equipment.
+The following office equipment is required on site: - Copy machine.
 A copy machine should be provided in, or near, the Supervisor's office.
-Copy machine should be available on the morning prior to the start of the qualifying competition.
+Copy machine should be available on the morning prior to the start of the qualifying competition. - 2) Printer.

-B. Printer

 A printer shall be provided in the office of the Supervisor.
-Printer should be available on the morning prior to the start of the qualifying competition and be available through the last match of the tournament.

-C. Internet

-Always-on high speed Internet connection is to be provided in the offices of the ATP Supervisor, ATP Tour Manager, ATP Physiotherapist, ATP scoring system specialist and ATP PR unless otherwise approved by ATP.
-The required minimum upload and download speeds allocated to ATP staff are 0.6 megabits per second (Mbs) for uploads and 5 Mbs for downloads.
+Printer should be available on the morning prior to the start of the qualifying competition and be available through the last match of the tournament. - C. Internet.
+Always-on high speed internet connection is to be provided in the offices of the ATP Supervisor, ATP Tour Manager, ATP Physiotherapist, ATP scoring system specialist and ATP PR unless otherwise approved by ATP.
+The required minimum internet speed should be 25 Mbps or higher, which is considered the baseline for broadband internet access.